Nunez, Rockies avoid sweep, beat D-Backs for rare road win

 Rockies: Colorado LHP Kyle Freeland (1-2, 5.50) will take the mound against San Diego’s Blake Snell (3-3, 4.99) in the opener of a three-game series.

-Diamondbacks: Arizona has yet to name a starter for Friday’s game against the Los Angeles Dodgers, but Lovullo said Taylor Widener (groin) is a candidate to come off the injured list.
-Widener (1-0, 2.63) made his last start on May 23.
+Diamondbacks: RHP Taylor Widener (1-0, 2.63) will come off the injured list and start against the Dodgers.
+Widener (groin) made his last start on May 23.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports